JonathanH5/vagrant_java/README.md

 In order to use this package, we need to provide access to our maven repository from the VM.
 Unfortunately, we need a running JDK for that so be sure to install it on your host machine and setup your JAVA_HOME.

 The two steps below need to be redone every time the classpath changes.
 For that matter, `Vagrant/setup_autocomplete-java.sh` exists which is also executed when `vagrant up` is performed.
-Rerun manually when necessary.
+Rerun manually when necessary by using the script.
+You don't need to do this by performing the descriped steps.

 ## Maven Repository

-There is one hidden folders at Vagrant/:
+There needs to be one hidden folder at /vagrant (inside the VM).
+This folder is synced to your host into the Vagrant/ folder:
 * .m2/ : contains the maven repository

 This folders is filled with the following command: